91制片厂

 Impacts of Smoking on the Body and Brain

-Students who smoke tobacco, vape or use e-cigarettes are at risk of low impulse control, mood disorders, addiction, and psychiatric disrorders, This addiction decreases the ability to focus and learn.
+Students who smoke tobacco, vape or use e-cigarettes are at risk of low impulse control, mood disorders, addiction, and psychiatric disorders, This addiction decreases the ability to focus and learn.

 Using cannabis in an e-cigarette?
 This causes permanent changes in memory and mental health.